It is the Lord HIMSELF [and no other] {very emphatic in GK of 1Thes 4} -

 and the fouth beast was like a flying eagle.

-These faces are identified in Ezekiel 1:10,11, but in a different order.
+Ezekiel observed these faces on each of the cherubim (Eze 1:10,11), but in a different order.
 There the order appears to be according to ability to subdue, or take dominion.
 Here, the order speaks of Christ as He is revealed in the 4 gospels:

-Matthew - the Lion of the tribe of Judah, proclaims the kingdom.
+• Matthew - Christ: the King, the Lion of the tribe of Judah, proclaims the Kingdom.

-Mark - the servant- an Ox is a beast of burden and of sacrifice.
+• Mark - Christ: the servant- an Ox is a beast of burden and of sacrifice.

-Luke - the son of man, who came to seek & to save the lost.
+• Luke - Christ: the son of man, who came to seek & to save the lost.

 4:8 And the four beasts had each of them six wings about [him];